 Effective monitoring, system hardening and more: Security Configuration Management makes it possible to create “secure environments”.
 These points should be considered and implemented.

-What does Security Configuration Management mean?
+Definition: What is Security Configuration Management?

 Security Configuration Management (SCM for short) is an integrated approach to looking at configuration management from an information security perspective.
 Loosely translated based on NIST (National Institute of Standards and Technology) “Special Publication 800-128“, SCM has the following purpose: